Tec-AI-23/EchoNetDynamic/README.md

 ## Methodology

+### System specifications
+To create the model, we used Python 3.11 and PyTorch, which is a framework that specializes at designing and implementing deep learning models in Python.
+The PyTorch version is 2.1.0.
+The computer where the model was run and tested was a laptop with 8 GB RAM and a 3070 Ti NVIDIA graphic card.
+The other libraries that we also used are next:
+- requests==2.31.0
+- setuptools==69.0.2
+- numpy==1.26.2
+- pandas==2.1.3
+- matplotlib==3.8.2
+- pillow==10.1.0
+- torchvision==0.16.1
+- opencv-python==4.8.1.78
+- scikit-learn==1.3.2
+- scikit-image==0.22.0
+- seaborn==0.13.0
+- ipython==8.18.1
+- tqdm==4.66.1
+- albumentations==1.3.1
+- torchmetrics==1.2.0

 ### Deep Learning
 This methodology makes use of a perceptron, which is given any number of input characteristics and balances the weights of the inputs to get as close as possible to the expected output.
 The main difference between a Deep Neural Network (DNN) and a simple perceptron model is that the DNN layers contain any number of neurons, which allows each layer to extract features and interpret the data in different ways.